diannaofengzi/datura-ctf/Cryptography/RSA/README.md

    See this [GitHub repository](https://github.com/ashutosh1206/Crypton/blob/master/RSA-encryption/Attack-Franklin-Reiter/README.md) for an explaination of the attack.

    See [this script](./Tools/franklin_reiter.py) for an implementation of the attack.

+* Signature that only check for the last few bytes - [CryptoHack](https://cryptohack.org/challenges/pedro/solutions/)

+   When a signature is only checking the last few bytes, you can add $2^{8 * n}$ to the message and the signature will still be valid, where $n$ is the number of bytes checked.
+Consequently, finding the $e$-th root of the signature will be easier.
+Check writeups of the cryptohack challenge for more details.

 * Coppersmith's attack - [Wikipedia](https://en.wikipedia.org/wiki/Coppersmith%27s_attack)